 The County focused its efforts on active engagement from all municipalities, regional stakeholders and members of the public.
 Each municipality was asked to identify local stakeholders and interest groups to participate in the planning process.
 These groups, in addition to other entities determined by the Public Information Office of the County, were given notification about the plan's development and public comment period.
-Notification was also sent to neighboring communities when the draft was posted for public comment on October 9, 2015.
+Notification was also sent to the OEM Coordinators in all adjacent New Jersey Counties when the draft was posted for public comment on November 20, 2015.